Doctor Spectrum: Squadron Sinister

 The first version of the character, Kinji Obatu, appears in The Avengers #69 (Oct.
 1969), and is created by Roy Thomas and Sal Buscema.
-The story arc introduced the supervillain team the Squadron Sinister, whose four members were loosely based on heroes in DC Comics' Justice League of America, with Doctor Spectrum based on Green Lantern.
+The story arc introduced the supervillain team the Squadron Sinister, created by the Grandmaster to fight the Avengers.
+The four members were loosely based on heroes in DC Comics' Justice League of America, with Doctor Spectrum based on Green Lantern.

 The Grandmaster assembled the Squadron Sinister to battle Kang the Conqueror.
-Spectrum is defeated when Iron Man deduces that Spectrum's Power Prism (a sentient entity called Krimonn) is vulnerable to ultra-violet light.
+Spectrum is defeated when Iron Man deduces that Spectrum's Power Prism (a sentient entity called Krimonn) is vulnerable to ultraviolet light.
 The Avengers eventually defeat the Squadron and are abandoned by the Grandmaster.
 Spectrum reappears in the title Iron Man and after a series of battles is defeated when Iron Man crushes the Power Prism.
 A powerless Obatu is arrested and deported back to his native Uganda.
 During a subsequent battle with the Thing, Black Panther, and Brother Voodoo, Obatu accidentally falls to his death.

 Unknown to Iron Man, the Power Prism reforms and is found by a sanitation worker.
 They bring it to evangelist Billy Roberts, who becomes the second Doctor Spectrum.

 The Squadron reappear in the title Defenders, reunited by the alien Nebulon.
 The villains receive greater power in exchange for the planet Earth, and create a giant laser cannon in the Arctic to melt the polar ice caps, covering Earth in water.
 The superhero team the Defenders prevent the scheme and confront the Squadron and Nebulon, with Doctor Strange defeating Spectrum.
 After this defeat Spectrum and his two remaining teammates are teleported off world by Nebulon, returning with an energy-draining weapon.
 The Squadron Sinister plan to threaten Earth again, but are defeated once again by the Defenders and Yellowjacket.